mmmmosca/LOON/README.md

 `key = [Label{:Space}{.IdentityKey}]`

-> PS: The syntax for injecting hidden labels and spaces is the same as other labels and spaces.
+> Note: The syntax for injecting hidden labels and spaces is the same as other labels and spaces.
 And the same goes for Injecting inside identities

 ## Insertion Operator